RainergrenOscar/RainergrenOscar/README.md

 - 🔭 I’m currently working studying Front-end Development at KYH in Stockholm
 - 🌱 I’m currently learning new things everyday

-- 📫 You can reach me at: oscar.rainergren@hotmail.com
+- 📫 You can reach me at: Oscar@rainergren.se
-- 🔍 My portfolio is currently under construction...
+- 🔍 My portfolio : Oscarrainergren.se